Colorado flag

 Does Colorado require testing for homeschoolers?

 Colorado requires a test or evaluation at the end of grades 3, 5, 7, 9, and 11.
-Families may choose a nationally standardized test or an evaluation by a qualified person (certified teacher, licensed psychologist, or holder of a graduate education degree) — scores aren't submitted unless the district opens an inquiry.
+Families may choose a nationally standardized test or an evaluation by a qualified person (certified teacher, licensed psychologist, or holder of a graduate education degree).
+Results must be submitted to the school district where notice was filed, or to a Colorado independent or parochial school (in which case the parent must notify the original district of the alternative recipient).

 Do I need to keep a portfolio in Colorado?